AdobeDocs/adobeio-events/sdk/webhooks.md

 #### Response

-Returns an empty object when the deletion is successful.
+Returns HTTP Status Code 204 (No Content) when the deletion is successful or 404 (Not Found) if the registration is not present.